-- If the image you want to transfer has lettering that you want to be able to read, you’ll first need to flip it to create a mirror image in Photoshop or some other photo editing program.
+- If the image you want to transfer has lettering that you want to be able to read, you’ll first need to flip it to create a mirror image in Photoshop or some other photo editing program, such as the best picture editing app for android that you can find on your phone.
 You can even ask them at your local copy place to flip it before printing.

 Ok, so depending on the size of your image, cut it to size and select your substrate.
 For this demo I’ll be using a tag.